-Number Portability refers to the ability of end users to retain their telephone number when they change their network operator, location, or service.
+Number portability refers to the ability of end-users subscribed to voice communications services to retain their telephone number when they change their service provider.

 The MCA has published an extensive set of documents that define the requirements associated with Number Portability and various related processes.